G. V. Prakash Kumar: Acting

 In 2012, director A.R.
 Murugadoss approached Kumar regarding a potential acting venture.
 Prakash agreed to star in the project, however, the film later failed to take off.
 He subsequently signed on to appear in three films in quick succession, with the three entering production simultaneously.
 In order to further his acting ability, he took lessons from actor Aadukalam Naren and has noted that his stage performances as a singer were also helpful in demonstrating his potential as an actor.

 In 2013, Prakash Kumar launched his own production house under the name "GV Prakash Kumar Productions".
 His first film Madha Yaanai Koottam, was directed by Vikram Sugumaran, a former assistant of Balu Mahendra.

 Prakash was going to make his acting debut in a film titled Pencil, opposite Sri Divya, where he will be playing a school student.
 However, as Pencils release was delayed, his first release became the horror film Darling.
 A remake of the 2013 Telugu film Prema Katha Chitram.
 Thereafter, Trisha Illana Nayanthara (2015).
 The film deals with the present day definition of love and the perspective of today's youngsters of both genders about love, relationship, virginity etc. In 2016, he appeared in Pencil and two comedies films Enakku Innoru Per Irukku and Kadavul Irukaan Kumaru.
 The next is Bruce Lee (2017).
 He acted in the climax sequence as cameo appearance with Silambarasan's Anbanavan Asaradhavan Adangadhavan (2017).
 In 2018, he starred in Bala's action crime Naachiyaar.
 He acted in second role next to Jyothika.
 Then the comedy-drama, Semma released on May.
 In 2019, he had five releases this year with Sarvam Thaala Mayam, Kuppathu Raja, Watchman, Sivappu Manjal Pachai and 100% Kadhal.

 In 2021, his film Vanakkam Da Mappilei was a direct to OTT release.
 It was marks the second collaboration of G. V. Prakash and Rajesh after 2016's Kadavul Irukaan Kumaru.
 Following Bachelor and Jail were released in December.
 Later, films such as Selfie (2022), Ayngaran (2023) and Adiyae (2023) was released to positive reviews.
+In 2024, his subsequent films Rebel, Kalvan and Kalvan all failed.
+The film Trap City, which also marks G. V. Prakash Kumar’s Hollywood debut.
+He acted in his 25th film, in the fantasy Kingston (2025).
+He was seen next in the crime thriller, Blackmail (2025).